SAA-Coop/whitepaper/README.md

 ### Written Resources

-**Joi Ito:**
+**Joichi Ito:**
-- [Resisting Reduction: A Manifesto](https://jods.mitpress.mit.edu/pub/resisting-reduction) - The source of "The Cancer of Currency" concept
+- [Resisting Reduction: A Manifesto - Designing our Complex Future with Machines](https://jods.mitpress.mit.edu/pub/resisting-reduction) - The source of "The Cancer of Currency" concept

 ### Additional Reading